tegosgroup/NAVToGit/README.md

 #### Set-ActiveNAVToGitConnection *-ConfigToActivate <ConfigName>*
 The entered configuration in the parameter `ConfigToActivate` will be stored in the json as active.
 Starting the command without parameter will show all available configurations and call you to select one.

+#### Update-NAVToGit
+Searches the GitHub repository for new releases and prompts for update if a newer version is found.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.